-Rats in the attic, walls or crawl space?
+Rat Removal from the attic, walls or crawl space

 Rodents in your home or place of business can do more harm than you realize.
 A rodent in your home can spread diseases to your house pets and ruin your insulation.
 And in your place of business, you can be legally liable – at a high cost – for damaged stock, contaminated foods, health code violations, or other consequences.